rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 Ultimately the pDAO (Node Operators with staked RPL) controls the Revenue Split variables and has the ability to change them through voting.

 Some abstract guidelines the pDAO should consider when deciding the sizes of the Revenue Splits:
-- Consider **Node Operator Commission Share** as a requirement to function.
-If this share is not high enough to attract the supply we need, the protocol is non-functional
+- **Node Operator Commission Share** MUST be high enough to attract rETH supply.
+If this share is not high enough to attract some supply, the protocol is non-functional.
+If this share is not high enough to attract enough supply to meet demand, the protocol is kept smaller than it could be.
+- **rETH Share** MUST be high enough to attract rETH demand.
+If this share is not high enough to attract some demand, the protocol is non-functional.
+If this share is not high enough to attract enough demand to meet supply, the protocol is kept smaller than it could be.
-- Consider **Voter Share** as a requirement to function.
+- **Voter Share** can be seen through two lenses
+  - It MUST be high enough that RPL holders choose to stake their RPL.
 If there is not enough vote-eligible staked RPL, then the protocol can become at risk for governance attacks.
-There is a method specified that balances Voter Share vs Surplus Share to ensure ~60% of all RPL is vote eligible.
--  Finally, consider **Surplus Share**.
-RPL holders are incentivized to maximize something along the lines of `surplus_share * rETH_TVL`.
-This means voters generally have an incentive to balance a high surplus_share with making rETH holding attractive.
+  - RPL holders are incentivized to maximize something along the lines of `voter_share * rETH_TVL` so that each unit of RPL earns the most ETH.
+This means voters generally have an incentive to balance a high `voter_share` with growing the protocol (eg, by accepting a lower `voter_share` and spending on rETH supply and/or rETH demand).

 With these factors in mind, the pDAO should pay attention to the market, and take actions as necessary to ensure healthy sustainable settings.

 **Listening to the Market**
 There are natural checks and balances that allow "non-voting" participants to create market pressures.
 Some examples:
 - If Node Operators don’t find holding RPL attractive, they may still opt to run ETH-only.
-This grows total revenue and makes holding RPL more attractive.
+This grows total revenue and makes staking RPL more attractive.
 See [Case Study: ETH-only is Preferred by Node Operators](#case-study-eth-only-is-preferred-by-node-operators).
 - If rETH holders find rETH unattractive, they can sell (or not buy) rETH.
 This limit to growth also limits the value of RPL.
 - If ETH-Only Node Operators don’t find the commission attractive enough, they can choose a competitor who provides them with higher compensation for their services.
 - If RPL holders don’t find the value capture attractive enough, they can sell (or not buy) RPL; this will decrease the ETH value of RPL, which improves the ROI in ETH terms.